bavelsoft/fieldmapper/README.md

         }
     }

+You must be using Java 8 source code or later.

 The generated code is smart enough to convert between types using a constructor of the target type:

     class YourSource {